-Lauren Kirshner is a fiction and non-fiction writer and Assistant Professor of English at Toronto Metropolitan University.
+Lauren Kirshner is a writer, community arts leader, and Assistant Professor in the Department of English at Toronto Metropolitan University.

 Her novel, Where We Have to Go (M&S), which the Globe and Mail called “a very strong original debut,” was a finalist for the City of Toronto Book Award.
 It has been translated into Dutch and German and also earned her “Toronto’s Best Emerging Author” award from NOW magazine.